cirosantilli/latex-submodule/readme.md

     #make view
     au BufEnter,BufRead *.tex cal MapAllBuff( '<F6>'  , ':w<cr>:exe '':sil ! cd `git rev-parse --show-toplevel` && make view VIEW=''''"%:p"'''' LINE=''''"'' . line(".") . ''"''''''<cr>' )

+This will however set this behaviour to all tex files.

+If you want this behaviour only for this project, you should put those commands on a `.vim` file and source it every time you want to work on your tex project.

 To do inverse searches (pdf to tex) using git, you must configure your viewer to issue the following command: TODO